ssciwr/jove-performance/README.md

 # Performance Engineering Example: libjove

-An example of how the serial and parallel performance of a numerical c++ code can be increased.
+An example of the counselling the SSC can provide to improve both the serial and parallel performance of a numerical c++ code.

+## Overview

+This performance-critical piece of code had several opportunities for optimization.
+With a series of small changes to the code, the single core performance increased by a factor 5, and the algorithm was parallelized with near perfect scaling.

 Key concepts used here to increase the serial performance: